 6. Recognise colours and shapes

-Your child doesn’t have to know all their colours and shapes when they begin preschool or kindergarten, but having an awareness of these concepts gives them an even better start.
+Your child doesn’t have to know all their colours and shapes when they begin preschool, but having an awareness of these concepts gives them a great start.
 Children are like little sponges when it comes to learning opportunities and colours and shapes help them to categorise visual information, spot patterns and make connections between objects.
 A little bit of knowledge helps provide a lot of order in your preschooler’s day.

 7. Counting with meaning

-Some children will be able to accurately count to ten when they commence preschool or kindergarten, and others will take their own good time.
+Some children will be able to accurately count to ten when they commence preschool, and others will take their own good time.
 Children learn when they’re developmentally ready, and connect the words (“one, two, three”) with the objects they are counting (three socks) at their own pace.
-Awareness of the basic concepts of numeracy (and counting socks!) is another step towards kindergarten readiness.
+Awareness of the basic concepts of numeracy (and counting socks!) is another step towards preschool readiness.

-Tip: Find fun ways to count together as you go about your day.
-How many socks are in the laundry baskets?
+Find fun ways to count together as you go about your day.
+How many socks are in the laundry basket?
 How many eggs go into this cake?
 Let everyday life determine your ‘lessons’ and your child will naturally develop these basic early numeracy skills.

 Of course, children all develop in their own unique ways and have their own strengths.
 We’re keen to celebrate all little learners, whatever their pace – and are thankful for all the brilliant, simple truths they teach their parents and carers in the process.